-(6) Remove the screw located above the front door speaker grille.
+REMOVAL AND INSTALLATION (Continued)

-(7) Using a wide flat-bladed tool such as a trim stick, pry the trim panel away from the door around the perimeter and remove the trim panel.
+- (4) Remove the trim cap and screw near the rear of the front door armrest. - (5) Remove the trim cap and screw at the upper front corner of the front door trim panel. - (6) Remove the screw located above the front door speaker grille on the front door trim panel. - (7) Using a trim stick or another suitable wide flat-bladed tool, gently pry the front door trim panel away from the door around the perimeter to release the trim panel retainers.